 The categories include, first, regular columns:

-- "The Straggler" — An as-I-please column that I have been doing in alternate issues of National Review since October 2002.
+- "The Straggler" — An as-I-please column that I contributed to alternate issues of National Review from October 2002 to March 2012.

-- The monthly diaries I have been contributing to National Review Online since December 2001.
+- The monthly diaries I contributed to National Review Online from December 2001 to March 2012.

-- Radio Derb, a half-hour program of spoken commentary on the passing scene, broadcast weekly on National Review Online since mid-2004.
+- Radio Derb, a half-hour program of spoken commentary on the passing scene, broadcast weekly on National Review Online from mid-2004 to March 2012, thereafter at Taki's Magazine.

 Then there are one-off opinion pieces on various topics: